isomerpages/sportsg-corp/_sports-education/Sports Education Programmes.md

 Cheerleading programmes should not incorporate the following activities and must be clearly indicated in the programme submission:

 * No cheerleading formations that are more than 2-tier.
 For execution of 2 tier formations, trained adult spotters will be present.
-* No stunts without trained adult spotter.
+* No stunts without a trained adult spotter.
 * No stunts above shoulder level.
 * No tumbling with flight, with or without hand support.
 (Exception: Roundoff)
 *   No tossing.

 **3. SWIMMING PROGRAMMES UNDER SEP**

-All Sports Providers offering swimming programmes will require their instructors/coaches to be **SwimSafer** **Certified** in addition to meeting the requirements of having the minimum NCAP Theory Level 1 (or its equivalent), NCAP Technical Level 1 (or its equivalent) and a valid recognized first aid certification.
+All Sports Providers offering swimming programmes will require their instructors/coaches to be SwimSafer Certified in addition to meeting the requirements of having the minimum NCAP Theory Level 1 (or its equivalent), NCAP Technical Level 1 (or its equivalent) and a valid recognised first aid certification.

 **Instructor to Student Ratio at 1:10** Instructor to student ratio for all swimming programmes must be kept at 1:10, with the exception of programmes offered to Special Education schools, which will be at a lower ratio.